 Should I run a VPN on my router for better stability?

 It depends.
 Router-based VPNs centralize protection and can reduce device overhead, but they require careful setup and may complicate troubleshooting.
-Touch extension vpn: the ultimate guide to privacy, speed, geo-unblocking, and setup in 2025
+Vpn web edge guide: how to secure web access at the network edge with VPNs, edge computing, and practical tips for 2026

 Is there a risk in keeping VPN always on?